Hugh Miles (journalist): Background

-Hugh Miles is the son of retired British diplomat, Oliver Miles and his wife Julia, a social worker.
+Hugh Miles is the son of retired British diplomat Oliver Miles and his wife Julia (née Weiner), a psychotherapist.
 He was born in Jedda, Saudi Arabia in 1977.
 Miles was educated in Libya, at the Dragon School, Oxford, and at Eton.
 He studied Arabic at Pembroke College, Oxford University, and English Literature at Trinity College, Dublin.
 During a one-year student exchange programme with the Sorbonne University in Paris, Miles worked as the Nightlife Editor for Time Out Paris, also reviewing restaurants and shops.
 His work included sampling every crêpe house in Paris.

-On the day Miles graduated from university, he flew to Beverly Hills, Los Angeles, to start work as a Development Director for Oscar-winning producer Michael Phillips (Taxi Driver, Close Encounters of the Third Kind, The Sting).
+On the day Miles graduated from university, he flew to Beverly Hills, Los Angeles, to start work as a development director for Oscar-winning producer Michael Phillips (Taxi Driver, Close Encounters of the Third Kind, The Sting).
 Besides working on a big budget script set in wartime Cairo, he helped package movies, raise finance, attract talent, manage scriptwriters and pitch projects.

 He is married to an Egyptian psychiatrist named Dina.
 They have three children and live in Cairo.